Chronic Lung Disease: Maintaining a Healthy Weight

 - Shortness of breath and fatigue can limit your ability to take in enough nutrition, so you can lose weight.

 - Shortness of breath and fatigue can limit your ability to perform physical activity, so you may not burn as many calories as you take in, so you can gain weight.

 Being underweight can limit your energy.
 This makes it harder to be active and makes you more prone to infection.
 And being overweight can increase shortness of breath.
 So you should try to stay at a healthy weight.
 Weighing yourself regularly helps you do this.
 If you gain or lose weight without trying to, you may need to make changes in your diet or your treatment plan.

-Call your doctor if you are steadily losing weight over time (without trying to), or if you gain 3–5 pounds in 1 week.
+- Call your healthcare provider if you are steadily losing weight over time (without trying to), or if you gain 3 to 5 pounds in 1 week.

-Work with your doctor or a dietitian to establish your goal weight.
-Then weigh yourself as often as instructed by your doctor or pulmonary rehabilitation team.
+Work with your healthcare provider or a dietitian to establish your goal weight.
+Then weigh yourself as often as instructed by your healthcare provider or pulmonary rehabilitation team.
 This may be once a day, once a week, or another time frame.